Welcome to Good Market Info! Click the logo to go to the directory and marketplace

 Good Market is registered as a 501(c)3 not-for-profit organization, which means there are no private owners, and the community has legal space to operate and self-govern.

-For larger systems, activities are coordinated at the appropriate scale through multiple, independent decision-making centers (polycentric governance).
+For larger systems, activities are coordinated at the appropriate scale through multiple, independent decision-making centers.

 Good Market was designed to support local community groups and networks that have emerged around different sectors, issues, and regions.
-The minimum standards and curation process provide a common baseline for everyone on the platform.
+The minimum standards and curation process provide a common baseline.
 Networks may have additional criteria and a secondary curation process.
-They use their network page on the platform to show the members that meet their standards.
+They use their network page on the digital commons to show the members that meet their standards.
 This polycentric approach makes it possible to weave together a network of networks across different sectors, issues, and regions.

 The community rules, including the minimum standards, the curation process, and the guidelines for the marketplace and community areas of the site were developed and refined by Good Market Approved enterprises.